Pelicot rape case: Trial

 The prosecution delivered their closing arguments on 25–27 November.
 Seeking a 20-year sentence for Dominique, prosecutor Laure Chabaud said that a 20-year sentence, the maximum sentence for rape under French law, was "both a lot... and too little given the gravity of the acts that were committed and repeated".
 Chabaud and her fellow prosecutor sought a four-year sentence for one of the accused and sentences of between 10 and 18 years for the others.
 Chabaud said that such sentences would send a message of hope to all victims of sexual violence.
 The closing arguments of the defence began on 27 November, with Dominique's lawyer, Béatrice Zavarro, the first to speak.
 She told the court that she had the utmost respect for Gisèle and her family, and asked them to remember the man who at one time had been a devoted family man.
 In a speech that quoted Sigmund Freud, John Betjeman and Boris Cyrulnik, she argued that childhood trauma had caused a split in Dominique's mind and caused his perversity.

 Lawyers defending the other 50 accused delivered their closing arguments over the following two-and-a-half weeks.
 A common theme was the inability of the men to resist in the face of the manipulative behaviour of Dominique.
 The last lawyer to speak, Nadia El Bouroumi, argued for her clients' acquittal while acknowledging Gisèle's lack of consent, saying they had been manipulated by a monster.
 She said that it was difficult to speak for the accused when the victim was a feminist hero.
 On Monday 16 December, the final day of the trial, Dominique was given an opportunity to make a final statement.
 He acknowledged the courage of his former wife and asked again his family for their forgiveness.
 The rest of the accused were also allowed to speak; some had nothing to add; some said they were not rapists as they had not intended to rape; some apologised to Gisèle.

 Verdicts

 The judges retired to chambers on the morning of 16 December 2024.
 Verdicts were decided by secret ballots cast by the five judges.
 They returned to court on the morning of 19 December to deliver the verdicts.

-Dominique was found guilty of all charges and received the maximum sentence of 20 years' imprisonment, with no possibility of parole before two thirds of the sentence have been served.
+Dominique was found guilty of all charges and received the maximum sentence of 20 years' imprisonment, with no possibility of parole before two thirds of the sentence had been served.
 The remaining 50 defendants were also found guilty: two of them were found guilty of aggravated sexual assault and received sentences of three years imprisonment, two were found guilty of attempted rape with aggravating factors and received sentences of five and six years' imprisonment, while the rest were found guilty of aggravated rape and received sentences ranging from five to 15 years' imprisonment.